steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 // - NSPredicate(format: "subsystem == \"com.steipete.LoggingTest\"")
 ```

-Credit for the syntax go to Ole Begemann, wo's been investigating OSLogStore early on and maintains a [OSLogStoreTest](https://github.com/ole/OSLogStoreTest) sample project.
+Credit for the syntax goes to Ole Begemann, wo has been investigating `OSLogStore` early on and maintains a [OSLogStoreTest](https://github.com/ole/OSLogStoreTest) sample project.

 ### iOS Entitlement Issues

 While it's fairly easy to work around the first two bugs, the third one is a real show-stopper.
 While accessing the log store works great on macOS (AppKit) and macOS (Catalyst), it fails with an entitlement error on iOS:

 ```
 Error Domain=OSLogErrorDomain Code=9 "Client lacks entitlement to perform operation" UserInfo={NSLocalizedDescription=Client lacks entitlement to perform operation, _OSLogErrorInternalCode=14}
 ```

 It is not documented why this wouldn't work nor what entitlement is required.
 There's [anecdotical](https://twitter.com/bjtitus/status/1276211162506424323) [evidence](https://twitter.com/justkwin/status/1276271590360199172) on Twitter that Apple's intent is to allow this on iOS, however we're slowly nearing the end of Apple's beta cycle and there hasn't been an official announcement nor a fix.